EitanBeCe/classes-cart/README.md

-- Simple shop for OOP training.
+- Simple shop for OOP and Classes training.